HenryXRD/Profex-str-to-TOPAS-str-Converter/README.md

 # Known failures to convert
 •	Arsenolite.str

-•	smectitedi2wfix1.str  turbostratic disorder / layer modelling.
+•	smectitedi2wfix1.str    which has turbostratic disorder / layer modelling.
 Out of scope, for now…

-•	nontronite15a.str  turbostratic disorder / layer modelling.
+•	nontronite15a.str     which has turbostratic disorder / layer modelling.
 Out of scope, for now….

-•	CRYOLITE.STR  Wyckoff a and b both given as 0, 0, 0.
-Impossible for 14 P12_1/c1
+•	CRYOLITE.STR  Wyckoff a and b both given as 0, 0, 0 in the .str file.
+This is impossible for 14 P12_1/c1

 •	CSH-0625.str